jynik/ready-set-yocto/ready-set-yocto.md

 When this completes, run `bitbake devshell busybox` again and confirm that the `.config` file has indeed been updated to reflect our changes.
-Then write the newly regenerated `core-image-base-raspberrypi3.rpi-sdimg` to an SD card, boot it, and observe that you can now use the "xz" and "unxz" commands in all their glory.
+Then write the newly regenerated `core-image-base-raspberrypi3.wic.bz2` iamge to an SD card, boot it, and observe that you can now use the "xz" and "unxz" commands in all their glory.

 # Final words #